markdryan/subtilis/docs/Subtilis.md

 will not compile.

 Sometimes you only want to trap the error from a single statement.
-This can be down using the try/endtry statements, but typing endtry for a single statement is tedious.
-For this reason, Subtilis also supports the tryone keyword, which allows you to trap the error from a single statement, and does not require block termination statement, i.e., there is no endtryone.
+This can be done using the try/endtry statements, but typing endtry for a single statement is tedious.
+For this reason, Subtilis also supports the tryone keyword, which allows you to trap the error from a single statement, and does not require a block termination statement, i.e., there is no endtryone.
 Note that the statement can be a compound statement so you can write code like: